-The company also offers a hybrid with ECG functionality, but this is also awaiting approval from the FDA, so it's yet to go on sale in the US.
+The company also offers a hybrid with ECG functionality, called the Move ECG.
+But this is awaiting approval from the FDA, so is yet to go on sale in the US.
 The company's latest, called the ScanWatch, is a feature-packed hybrid watch and boasts an attractive stainless steel case – but it too is waiting FDA approval for its ECG function.
-Withings says it hopes to gain this validation soon, and for the ScanWatch to be available in the US before the end of 2020, but as of January 2021 it still isn't available.
+Withings says it hopes to gain this validation soon.
+The ScanWatch was due to go on sale in the US before the end of 2020, but as of January 2021 it still isn't available.
 All of Withings' watches can be bought in the UK and Europe.

 Tag Heuer has regularly updated and improved the ConnectedTag Heuer

 Not to be left on the sidelines, the Swiss watch industry is paying (at least some) attention to the rise of the smartwatch.
 Tag Heuer was an early mover, partnering with Intel and Google to release the Connected in 2015.

 This is a true smartwatch, in that it has a touch screen and runs Wear OS.
 The latest model, launched in 2020, includes a heart rate monitor for the first time, along with GPS for accurate run tracking and NFC for Google Pay.

 Priced from $1,800 to $2,350, the current model is available in a single case size of 45mm and although chunky (around 10mm thick), its design matches the sporty look of Tag's regular wrist wear.